 Help for Small Businesses

-Hosted by Silicon Valley Community Foundation, the Small Business Relief Fund will provide immediate support to struggling self-employed and small business owners.
-SVCF will partner with Opportunity Fund, California’s largest nonprofit microlender, to ensure critical capital remains available to these entities throughout this crisis.
+Hosted by Silicon Valley Community Foundation, the Small Business Relief Fund provided immediate support to struggling self-employed and small business owners.
+SVCF partnered with Opportunity Fund, California’s largest nonprofit microlender, to ensure critical capital were available to these entities throughout this crisis.

 WHO: Self-employed individuals and small businesses.

 WHAT: Technical assistance as well as loan and grant funding to provide relief and/or liquidity for self-employed individuals and small businesses.
 The type of support provided by Opportunity Fund to each business will depend on the business’ current situation.

 - Loan Payment Relief: For some businesses, three months of loan payments may be forgiven.
 For other small businesses, one to three months of loan payments may be skipped and added to the end of the loan, payable when the loan matures.